one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Deploy/Deploy-Lab08-Deploy-a-Pooled-Host-Pool.md

 This cmd will ensure the user is a member of the Application Pool, this is required to have access to see the session host.

-1. In the Azure Portal open the Azure Active DIrectory for your tenant.
+1. In the Azure Portal open the Azure Active Directory for your tenant.
 2. Select **Users** then **Julia Williams**.
 3. Copy the UPN: `Julia.Williams@<yourdomain>.onmicrosoft.com`
 4. Open PowerShell and enter the following command: